FRIDAY, MAY 22, 2026VOL. XXVI · NO. 17

 The old golf brands built a wall between the course and the rest of your life.
 Lululemon just walked through it.

 What they're putting out now isn't trying to look athletic.
 It's trying to look good — and then quietly being athletic underneath that.
 That sequencing matters.
 Most golf apparel gets it backwards: functional first, aesthetic as an afterthought.
+The moisture-wicking properties are front and center.
+The cut is an apology.
 You can tell.

 The people who should be nervous aren't the ones who've been making technical gear.
 They're the ones who've been coasting on heritage and a logo.
 Because Lululemon's customer doesn't care about the heritage.
 They care about whether they'd wear it to lunch.